phen0menon/hexo-with-express/README.md

 3. Modules used for building, testing and debugging should be included in `devDependencies` in `./package.json`

 ## Change URL route of blog
-If you want to change url route of blog, for example, you may want to change route like this: `http://domain.com/blog`
+If you want to change url route of blog, for example, you want to change route like this: `http://domain.com/blog`

-Please read the following section before doing any thing.
+Please read the following section before doing anything.

 ### Step-by-step guide
 1. Go to `hexo-with-express/blog` and open `_config.yml` file.